 - are incorrectly inserted, please remove gently with a non-conductive tool, and correctly reinsert - d.
 Reinstall the alarm onto the mounting base by turning the detector clockwise until the mating marks align. - e.
 After the power-up sequence the green LED must blink about once every 12 seconds to indicate normal operation.
 If the batteries are not installed correctly, the alarm will not operate, and the batteries may be damaged.
 If the detector does not power-up, check for correct batteries installation and for a fully charged batteries.
-Please refer to the Apollo flash codes for more details. - IMPORTANT! only use batteries specified.
-Use of different batteries may have a detrimental effect on the detector.
-The wireless detector should be powered by a 3 AAA Duracell Procell or 3 AAA Energizer E92 batteries.
-The detectors flash yellow every 12 seconds for a low battery warning.
-Be sure to replace the batteries with new ones at each annual servicing regardless of if they are low or not. - Any remote monitoring arrangements should be tested to determine whether they are being transmitted and received correctly.
+Please refer to the Apollo flash codes for more details. - f.
+Replacing an alarm When replacing an alarm unpair the old of faulty alarm from the system.
+To do this reverse the process in commissioning stage 2.
+Activate the alarm press the spray head(s) paired with the alarm and they will turn red.
+Replace the alarm and pair it to the spray head(s) as described in stage 2 of commissioning.